neuromodulation/py_neuromodulation/docs/source/introduction.rst

 The original intention for writing this toolbox was movement decoding from invasive brain signals[1]_.
-The application however could be any neural decoding problem. py_neuromodulation offers wrappers around common practise Machine Learning methods for efficient analysis.
+The application however could be any neural decoding problem.
+*py_neuromodulation* offers wrappers around common practice machine learning methods for efficient analysis.

 References
 ----------